jared-bloomer/KW4JLB-Documentation/docs/source/how_tos/allstarlinux/RIM-MaxTrac/index.rst

     txmixbset=799
     txdsplvl=999

 After updating these configs we just needed to restart asterisk by running the command `astres.sh`.
+Once Asterisk has been restarted the link radio should be live and working.